 You can contact GRW through the ‘Contact Us‘ page (for general enquiries) or by calling our national call line on 0300 0123 999.
 If you are interested in a particular dog you can follow the “GIVE XXX A HOME” link on the dog’s profile page or click here to complete an ‘Adoption Request’ form.
-In both cases logging your interest will go immediately to the Homing Team who will be able to more speedily set about the process detailed below.
+In both cases logging your interest will go immediately to the Homing Team who will be able to help.

 Because we understand how difficult it is to watch toddlers and small children our policy is that generally we prefer adoptive families to check with us before setting their heart on adopting one of our dogs.
 Greyhounds are very special and sweet natured dogs, but the fact remains they are still animals and from time to time can be unpredictable.
-If startled or hurt by a falling child or quick movement it is possible for them to become distressed and lash out.
-This is true of any breed.
-If you have younger kids please call us to discuss prior to submitting your application.
-In many cases arrangements can be made, but please check with us first since we all know that with any animal, there are no guarantees.
+If startled or hurt by a falling child or quick movement it is possible for them to become distressed and lash out, which is true of any breed.
+Thus, as a general rule, children should be over pre-school age, as they have the understanding and ability to learn how to become best friends with your new dog.

-Families who own cats, and wish to adopt greyhounds, must understand that there are never any guarantees regarding the cat’s future safety, regardless of how disinterested the greyhound seems to be.
-We cannot promise that the greyhound will never chase or injure the cat.
-We do our best to determine the greyhound’s level of interest, but several thousand years of genetic programming and a full racing history of chasing a small thing that moves away is hard to overcome, and you must understand that something as small as a bird flying by the window or a squirrel romping in your garden could be a trigger.
+Families who own cats or furry animals, and wish to adopt greyhounds, must understand that there are never any guarantees regarding the animals future safety, regardless of how disinterested the greyhound seems to be.
+We cannot promise that the greyhound will never chase or injure the cat, rabbit etc. We do our best to determine the greyhound’s level of interest, but several thousand years of genetic programming and a full racing history of chasing a small thing that moves away is hard to overcome.
 The greyhound should always be supervised when interacting with small animals and should never be left alone or unsupervised with small animals.